 - Here’s how to make your own raisins – click here

 - Joybilee Farm can teach you how to do the same with cherries – click here

 - You can follow the same basic procedure for most fruits; just look online for more ideas.
 If you have a solar oven, you can dehydrate fruit in it, as well; here’s how from us at Homestead Lady.

 - Shelle can teach you how to condition dehydrated fruit before you store it at Rockin W Homestead – look for Shelle’s dehydrating book, Prepper’s Dehydrator Handbook, too!

-In Merry and Bright we feature several lunar calendar holidays including the ones below, along with Diwali (a Hindu celebration) and Eid el-Adha (a Muslim holiday).
+In Homestead Holidays we feature several lunar calendar holidays including the ones below, along with Diwali (a Hindu celebration) and Eid el-Adha (a Muslim holiday).

 In the year 2019, Rosh Hashanah begins September 29th; Yom Kippur falls on October 8th ;Sukkot begins on October 13th.
 In modern times, these first two celebrations are often referred to as the High, Holy days of Judaism.
 Sukkot brings up the rear as a fantastic harvest celebration.

 These holy days are also known to Biblical Christians as: